Technician SupervisorDorothy Laterreur, CVT

 School: University of Rhode Island, BS

-I’m originally from Watertown, Connecticut, and received my BS in Animal Science and Technology from the University of Rhode Island.
-I’ve worked for VCA for eight years.
-My seven pets are my cats, Chloe, Koshka, Hannah, and Emily, my two ferrets, Ferris and Pherb, and my dog, Bo.
-Outside of work, I like snowboarding, hiking, sports, board games, movies, and hanging out with my friends.
-What I like most about my job is the appreciation from owners when their sick pet is made well, and they can see that we also care for their pet and have their pet’s best interests in mind.
-My goal is to eventually get back to wild animal care at a zoo or conservation facility.
+I currently live in Watertown, Connecticut.
+In 2006 I received my BS in Animal Science and Technology from the University of Rhode Island and I’ve been working for VCA for the past eight years.
+My seven pets include four cats, Chloe, Koshka, Hannah, and Emily, two ferrets, Ferris and Pherb, and my dog, Bo.
+Outside of work, I like snowboarding, hiking, playing sports, board games, movies, and hanging out with my friends.
+What I enjoy most about my job is when I can feel that a client truly appreciates the care and attention we give to their pet, and when I can see their joy when we can make their sick pet better again.
+My long-term goal is to eventually get back to wild animal care at a zoo or conservation facility.